Huntington Ingalls profit boosted by higher sales

-Aug 8 (Reuters) - Huntington Ingalls Industries Inc posted a higher-than-expected profit on Wednesday, aided by higher sales of amphibious assault ships, aircraft carriers and submarines.
+(Reuters) - Huntington Ingalls Industries Inc (HII.N) posted a higher-than-expected profit on Wednesday, aided by higher sales of amphibious assault ships, aircraft carriers and submarines.

 The shipbuilder had second-quarter net earnings of $50 million, or $1.00 a share, up from $40 million, or 80 cents a share, a year earlier.